-The Trust provides individuals with alternative ways to purchase shares through different classes of shares.
-Although the classes of shares of the Trust have different sales charge structures and ongoing expenses, they all represent interests in the same portfolio of investments.
+The Funds provide individuals with alternative ways to purchase shares through different classes of shares.
+Although the classes of shares of a Fund have different sales charge structures and ongoing expenses, they all represent interests in the same portfolio of investments.
 An investor should choose the class that best suits the investor's circumstances and needs.